f-mode oscillations of anisotropic neutron stars in full general relativity: Summary and Conclusion

-Our study carries significant implications for understanding the role of anisotropy in neutron star oscillations.
-While early insights from Newtonian and the Cowling approximation provided initial perspectives on anisotropic effects, our current investigation, embracing both metric and fluid perturbations, offers a refined understanding of the f-mode frequency.
-Moreover, our analysis enables the calculation of damping times linked to energy emission through gravitational waves.
-These quantifiable aspects, the f-mode frequency and its damping time, serve as unique signatures of neutron stars, encapsulating essential traits such as mass, radius, and anisotropic influence.
-Although our approach employs realistic equations of state, the precise nature of anisotropy remains approximated due to limitations in data availability.
+Moreover, our analysis enables the calculation of the damping times linked to the energy dissipation through gravitational waves.
+These measurable properties, the f-mode frequency and its damping time, serve as unique signatures of neutron stars, encapsulating essential traits such as the mass, the radius, and the anisotropy.
+Although our approach employs realistic equations of state, the precise nature of the anisotropy remains approximated due to the limitations in the data availability.
 To gain deeper insights into the intricate anisotropic pressure, future research must unravel its complexities, enriching our grasp of neutron stars' micro- and macroscopic attributes.
-Moreover, here we have only studied the effect of pressure anisotropy on fundamental modes of neutron stars.
+Moreover, we have studied the effect of the pressure anisotropy only on the f-mode oscillation of neutron stars.
 Similar study on the effect of the pressure anisotropy on the properties of other modes of the non-radial oscillations, e.g., the p-modes and the w-modes, of neutron stars will be complementary to this study.
 Finally, as neutron stars are known as rapid rotators, a more realistic picture about the properties of the anisotropic neutron stars can be obtained by including the effect of rotation in the calculation, which is beyond the scope of the present paper.